Microsoft Azure Well-Architected Framework

 - Review the cost optimization checklist

-This pillar covers the operations processes that keep an application running in production.
+Operational excellence covers the operations and processes that keep an application running in production.
 Deployments must be reliable and predictable.
-They should be automated to reduce the chance of human error.
-They should be a fast and routine process, so they don't slow down the release of new features or bug fixes.
-Equally important, you must be able to quickly roll back or roll forward if an update has problems.
+Automate deployments to reduce the chance of human error.
+Fast and routine deployment processes won't slow down the release of new features or bug fixes.
+Equally important, you must quickly roll back or roll forward if an update has problems.

 Operational excellence guidance

 Performance efficiency is the ability of your workload to scale to meet the demands placed on it by users in an efficient manner.
-The main ways to achieve this are by using scaling appropriately and implementing PaaS offerings that have scaling built in.
+The main ways to achieve performance efficiency include using scaling appropriately and implementing PaaS offerings that have scaling built in.

 Performance efficiency guidance

 The following topics offer guidance on how to design and improve the performance efficiency posture of your Azure workload:

 - Best practices: